giomasce/mmpp/README.md

 ### macOS

 Installing all the dependencies is a bit more complicated here.
-This process was tested on a pristine macOS High Sierra system.
+This process was tested on pristine macOS Sierra and High Sierra systems.
+I have no idea of which level of compatibility to expect for previous versions.

 First you have to install the Apple command line developer tools.
 The operating system automatically proposes you to do that if you try to